SCCapstone/pandas-capstone/README.md

 2. **Deploy via AWS Amplify**
    - Connected the frontend repository to AWS Amplify.
    - Configured Amplify to automatically build and deploy the application on updates.
-   - The frontend is accessible at the Amplify-provided URL.
+   - The frontend is accessible at the Amplify-provided URL [here](https://main.d37jjc6afovpjz.amplifyapp.com).

 ### **Backend Deployment**